chrisdmell/DataScienceProfile/index.md

 ## Coursera projects :
-1. Applies machine learning using python
+1. Applied machine learning using python

 ## [21 day challenge 20200325](https://github.com/chrisdmell/TwentyOnePilots)
 > Make the most of one hour a day learning.